Kechris Lab

 We also collaborate with investigators studying chronic obstructive pulmonary disease in the COPDGene genetic epidemiology study, substance use disorders using animal models, and early life determinants of diabetes and obesity in children.

-ACTIVE GRANTS
+GRANTS

 Definition, Etiology, Function: INtegration to Enhance Type 2 Diabetes (DEFINE T2D) Consortium Biostatistics Research Center (BRC)